-Item Description The configuration for PIR-230 / PIR-231 module can refer to either Configuration hardware or software, and is optional via the DIP[2] switch on the rear Configuration side of the module.
+ltem Description The configuration for PIR-234(L) module can refer to either hardware or Configuration software, and is optional via the DIP[2] switch on the rear side of the Configuration module.
 This field is read only; it shows the current setting on the module.
-The luminance value for enable the PIR sensor.
-The PIR sensor will be Luminance Value enabled when the luminance value is lower than the valid range.
-(For PIR-230 Series Only) DIP Output ON Time The delay time of sensor status after PIR sensor is triggered.
-(Refer to PIR Output ON Time Section 5.15. \$AALC8C0 for details) Sonsitivity Value The lower value denotes a higher sensitivity.
-(0 $^{\sim}$ 9) (For PIR-230 Series Sensitivity Value Only) Active Delay Time (ms) The delay time of PIR active after power on.
+PIR Output ON Time The delay time of sensor status after PIR sensor is triggered.
+(Refer to Section 5.15. \$AALC8C0 for details) Active Delay Time (ms) The delay time of PIR active after power on.
 (0~3000ms) Buzzer Operation Buzzer is active or inactive when the PIR sensor is triggered.
-Sensor Output Digital output is enabled or disabled when the PIR sensor is triggered.
+Digital Output 0, 1 Digital output is selected as PIR enable, disable or temperature enable Digital Output 0, 1 when the PIR sensor is triggered.